WHO WE ARE

 Both Karen and Travis are available to consult with seminaries, churches, and denominational groups to implement programs that care for people and all creation.

-• Consulting with, advocating in, and educating churches on how to model theologically- grounded wholeness;
+• Consulting with and educating seminary and faith communities on how to model theologically-grounded wholeness;

 • Modeling and promoting healthier habits; and

-• Creating and nurturing an accepting, non-judgmental, confidential, and accessible space for all participants, regardless of where they are in their wellness journey;
+• Creating a welcoming, non-judgmental space for all participants, regardless of where they are in their wellness journey;

-• Valuing our own health and the health of our coworkers through practicing integrity and authenticity in our personal and organizational life;
+• Practicing integrity and authenticity in our own health and organizational life;

-• Encouraging and cultivating whole-food, plant-based, sustainable, and zero-waste practices;
+• Encouraging whole-food, plant-based, sustainable, and zero-waste practices;

 Strategic Plan